-Plane Carrying More Than 100 People Crashes After Takeoff In Havana, Reports Say
+More Than 100 Feared Dead After Plane Crashes Near Havana Airport

 Firefighters worked to extinguish the blaze that broke out among the wreckage, according to local media, which note that the plane appeared burned and blackened.
 Witnesses reported having seen spiraling columns of black smoke rising from the crashed plane.

-The Prensa Latina news agency reports that Cuba's newly inaugurated president, President Miguel Mario Díaz-Canel Bermúdez, rushed to the site of the crash along with other government officials.
+Cuba's newly inaugurated president, President Miguel Mario Díaz-Canel Bermúdez, rushed to the site of the crash along with other government officials.

+"The news is not very promising," Díaz-Canel said, according to to local media, "it seems that there is a high number of victims."

+The country's state-run airline, Cubana, had been renting the plane from the Mexico-based firm Global Air.
+As NPR's Carrie Kahn explains, "Cubana Airlines has been renting planes since many of its aging aircraft have been taken out of service in recent months due to mechanical problems."

 This is a breaking news story.
 As often happens in situations like these, some information reported early may turn out to be inaccurate.
 We'll move quickly to correct the record, and we'll only point to the best information we have at the time.